 - To eradicate oppression toward LGBTQ people

 - To create a gender neutral campus with entirely gender neutral facilities

-- To become the top center of excellence on LGBTQ issues at URI, in Kingston, in RI, the U.S., and the world
+- To become the top center of excellence on issues of gender and sexuality at URI, in Kingston, in RI, the U.S., and the world

 - To produce empirical, original research that contributes to the knowledge of the larger world